adshares/adshares-docs/protocol/impressions/user_browses.rst

 * :ref:`Supply-Side Agent <protocol-definitions-ssa>` calls :ref:`Supply-Side Platform <protocol-definitions-ssp>` to get a list of :ref:`Creatives <protocol-definitions-creative>` to be displayed in all available :ref:`Placements <protocol-definitions-placement>`.
-* :ref:`Supply-Side Platform <protocol-definitions-ssp>` replies to :ref:`Supply-Side Agent <protocol-definitions-ssa>` with a list of metadata for :ref:`Creatives <protocol-definitions-creative>`.
+* :ref:`Supply-Side Platform <protocol-definitions-ssp>` replies to :ref:`Supply-Side Agent <protocol-definitions-ssa>` with a list of :ref:`Creative Metadata <protocol-definitions-creativemetadata>`.

 In order to generate the requested list, :ref:`Supply-Side Platform <protocol-definitions-ssp>` first needs to make the following calls:

 * :ref:`Supply-Side Platform <protocol-definitions-ssp>` calls :ref:`Ad Select Module <protocol-definitions-asm>`
-  to retrieve the list of :ref:`Creatives <protocol-definitions-creative>`
+  to retrieve the list of :ref:`Creatives <protocol-definitions-creative>`.
 * :ref:`Supply-Side Platform <protocol-definitions-ssp>` calls :ref:`Context Infrastructure <protocol-definitions-contextinfrastructure>`
   to retrieve :ref:`Context Data <protocol-definitions-contextdata>` regarding the current :ref:`User <protocol-definitions-user>`, :ref:`Site <protocol-definitions-site>` and :ref:`Device <protocol-definitions-device>`.